Data Centers in Munich

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps With over 2 dedicated cloud on-ramps, Munich offers direct, private connections to 16 cloud regions.
-This includes high-speed access to major platforms:
+Direct Cloud On-Ramps With over 2 dedicated cloud on-ramps, Munich provides direct, low-latency connections to 16 cloud regions as of September 2025.
+Major cloud providers with a physical or virtual presence include:

 - AWS